-All employees are to be suitably attired and groomed during work hours or when representing the interests of Glenville State College.
-Professional clothing must be worn at all times during the course of an employee's work.
+All employees are to be suitably groomed and dressed appropriately for their jobs during work hours or when representing the interests of Glenville State University.
 The supervisor will determine the appropriate dress and grooming codes for each department or work area, according to operational need.
 Supervisors who feel that a specific dress or grooming code is needed for a department should consult with the Director of Human Resources.
 Dress and grooming codes will be nondiscriminatory.